LYRA-Block-Lattice/WebWallet/README.md

 Currently the project is just beginning.
 The wallet App is only a proof of concept.

+# Help wanted

+We need you help to add function, improve usability, make a better UI, etc. Just fork, change, and create push request.

 # About Lyra JsonRPC API

 The current Lyra API is powerful but can't be used easily out side of the Microsoft Dotnet world.
 With the growth of Lyra ecosystems, we need a net set of API to allow any programming language on any platform to use Lyra blockchain freely.